 Roll Center, Center of Mass and Roll Moment Arms

 Our two axle Honda S2000 has two roll centers, one aligned over each axle.
 The roll center is the point the chassis rolls around when it leans around a corner.
 It's found by extending the axes of the suspension arms until they intersect.
 A straight line is then drawn from this point back to the tire's contact patch (see diagram below).
 The intersection of this line and the vehicle centerline is the roll center.
+When measuring or diagramming roll centers be sure and use the actual suspension pivot points (unlike the photos below).
+For the S2000 that's the inboard suspension arm bolts and the ball joint's ball pivot.

 The center of mass is the "center of gravity" over each axle.
 For example a station wagon would have a higher center of mass over the rear axle than the front axle due to the high, heavy rear roof.
 It's easy to visualize a station wagon's rear rolling more than its front when going around a corner.